vvk130/TripNetReactBackend/README.md

 ## Pagination, sorting and filtering

 - See sieve documentation to call the api: https://github.com/Biarity/Sieve?tab=readme-ov-file#send-a-request
-- Item ids (exact match) and names and sortable and filterable.
+- Item ids sortable and filterable (exact match), names and addresses sortable and filterable.

 ## In progress